Merchant FAQ

 • Grouped pack summaries in cart

-What do cart transform and validation enforce?
+What do cart grouping and validation enforce?

 • Readable grouped cart display